Top 5 Safety Tips for Driving to the Beach this Summer

 As summer approaches, the routes to Virginia Beach (and the state’s other coastal towns) will see an increase in traffic that mirrors the rising temperatures.
 Unfortunately, more traffic can contribute to more car accidents.

-If you are driving to the beach this summer, a few simple safety measures can keep you, your passengers, and other drivers safe when traveling to the beach!
+If you are driving to the beach this summer, a few simple safety measures can keep you, your passengers, and other drivers safe!
+Before you hit the road, make sure you know what you can do.

 #1: Always Drive Sober